ropensci/codemetar/README.md

 install.packages("codemetar")
 ```

-You can also install the development version of `codemetar` from github
+You can also install the development version of `codemetar` from GitHub
 with:

 ``` r